chicknSarah/CAC_GreenAI/README.md

-So, the majority of the main project of GreenAI is in CoLab and Thunkable linked below: https://x.thunkable.com/projectPage/672a4a2a6b13027e12120aa3 test out the app, and view code in Thunkable
+So, the majority of the main project of GreenAI is in CoLab and Thunkable linked below: https://x.thunkable.com/projectPage/672a4a2a6b13027e12120aa3 test out the app via the link.
+Click "See Inside" to view code.

 The CoLab code used to update each region's past 24 hr of data, the next 24 hr forecast, the forecast lowest 4 CI hours, and the forecast average CI (the estimated CO2 saved is calculated on Thunkable): https://colab.research.google.com/drive/1Hynh295SLFe9JAHiEoZXb6UXSMGFaB0a?usp=sharing